Sir John Arthur Fowler, 2nd Bt.1

 Florence Chinnock was the daughter of Frederick Chinnock.1 She married Francis Willey, 1st Baron Barnby, son of John Willey, on 10 August 1880.1 She died on 26 December 1933.1

 Her married name became Willey.
-As a result of her marriage, Florence Chinnock was styled as Baroness Barnby on 26 January 1922.
+After her marriage, Florence Chinnock was styled as Baroness Barnby on 26 January 1922.

 Children of Florence Chinnock and Francis Willey, 1st Baron Barnby